alexmarqs/zod-config/README.md

 ### Combine multiple adapters

 You can combine multiple adapters to load the configuration from different sources.
-We deeply merge the configuration from different sources, following the order of the adapters provided.
+We **deeply merge the configuration from different sources**, following the order of the adapters provided.

 ```ts
 import { z } from 'zod';